CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 rabbitmq-local:     local
 ```

-We mentioned that all accepted messages are published to the "inbox" queue.
+The "inbox" queue is not the only queue to which incoming messages are published,
-However, it is slightly more complicated than that.
+it is slightly more complicated than that.
 When MailerQ receives a message,
-the received message is analyzed first.
+the message is analyzed first.
 If it contains a delivery report (or
 some other kind of report), the message is not placed in the "inbox" queue but
-the "reports" queue instead.
+in the "reports" queue instead.
 If by accident or on purpose a
-non-regular mail comes in on the SMTP port (for example a bounced email).
-Such
+non-regular mail comes in on the SMTP port (for example a bounced email or a DMARC
-mails will not be published to the regular inbox queue, but to the much safer
+report).
+Such mails will not be published to the regular inbox queue, but to the
 reports queue where you can further inspect them.

-For each incoming mail it is also checked whether it was sent to a recipient that
+Each incoming mail is also checked to see whether the recipient
 appears on the list of "local" email addresses that can be managed via the
 management console.
 If the recipient appears on this list, the email is accepted
-anyway (even when it came in over an unauthenticated SMTP connection) and is
+(even when it came in over an unauthenticated SMTP connection) and is
 stored in the "local" message queue.

 Messages that do not contain a report and that are also not local (this